Running an exclusive loyalty programme

 • An upload, (“share your best selfie”, “take a picture with our product”, ...)

-Idea #2 - Track your progress
+Idea #2 - Track progress

 Key Features